 The Freedom of Information Act (FOIA) is a state statute that provides the public the right to access government documents and records.
 The premise behind FOIA is that the public has a right to know what the government is doing.
 The law provides that a person can ask a public body for a copy of its records on a specific subject and the public body must provide those records, unless there is an exemption in the statute that protects those records from disclosure (for example: records containing information concerning trade secrets or personal privacy).
 For more information, view this Frequently Asked Questions document provided by the Illinois Attorney General’s office.

-To access public records from the City of Prophetstown’s, download and complete our FOIA form.
-Please print and submit your requests with any required payment (see below) to the City Clerk’s office at 339 Washington St., Prophetstown, IL 61277.
-Emailed requests can be sent to email@example.com.
+To access public records from the City of Prophetstown, submit your requests with any required payment (see below) to the City Clerk’s office at 339 Washington St., Prophetstown, IL 61277.
+Emailed requests can be sent to firstname.lastname@example.org.

 Records requests for the Freedom of Information Act have the following costs associated with them: